Workflows

 - Visibility score — Roll-up of mentions, citations, and competitive gaps.

-- Prompts — Run buyer questions through AI retrieval; check mentions and citations per prompt.
+- Prompts — Run buyer questions through ChatGPT and Gemini retrieval; check mentions and citations per prompt and platform.

-llms.txtURLs; report on structure, thin clusters, and retrieval readiness. - Settings / Automations (Pro) — Schedule prompt re-runs and monitoring jobs.
+- Settings / Automations (Pro) — Schedule prompt re-runs, incident email alerts, and network contribution.

-Outcome: A prioritized list of gaps — missing citations, weak coverage nodes, structural issues — feeding Act and Discover.
+Outcome: A prioritized list of gaps — missing citations, weak coverage, structural issues — feeding Act and Discover.

-Typical cadence: Weekly visibility check; monthly deep dive with Query trees and Site analysis on Pro.
+Typical cadence: Weekly visibility check; monthly deep dive with Site analysis on Pro.

 Act — improve visibility